arjunumenon/arjunumenon.github.io/_pages/about.md

 permalink: "/about.html"
 comments: true
 ---
 I am Arjun U Menon.
-I work as a Technical Lead for an IT Services company based out of India.
+I work as an Associate Consultant for an IT Services company based out of India.
 A person who started loving the cloud right at the moment when it came into the picture.
 Always been a fan of Microsoft stack and now exploring the beauty of the mighty Microsoft 365.
 I like to call myself a consultant.
 Love to give solutions to the client who wants to be lazy like me.
 Wants to make things happen with the least number of steps.
 Those are the people who I love most and I thrive to make their life easier.
 I live in India where the diversities are part and parcel of the entire country and have been loving just because of that.